takelley1/linux-notes/git.md

 ---
 ### Remotes

-*Retrieving updates from another repository and updating local repos.*

 - `git remote -v`                = Show remote repo info.
 - `git remote add <ALIAS> <URL>` = Add a git url as an alias.
 - `git fetch <ALIAS>`            = Fetch down all the branches from that git remote.
 - `git merge <ALIAS>/<BRANCH>`   = Merge a remote branch into your current branch to bring it up to date.
 <br><br>
 - `git push <ALIAS> <BRANCH>`    = Transmit local branch commits to the remote repository branch.
-- `git pull`                     = Fetch and merge any commits from the tracking remote branch.

 ---
 ### Rewriting history

-*Rewriting branches, updating commits and clearing history.*

 - `git rebase <BRANCH>`       = Apply any commits of current branch ahead of specified one.
 - `git reset --hard <COMMIT>` = Clear staging area, rewrite working tree from specified commit.